everx-labs/sdk-samples/node-js/cryptobox/README.md

 # NodeJS SDK cryptobox example

-In this example we demonstrate how to eliminate passing you keys to the library by using `signingBox` interface.
+In this example we demonstrate how to eliminate passing your keys to the library by using `signingBox` interface.

-We deploy solidity contract `Hello.sol` to [TONOS SE](https://docs.ton.dev/86757ecb2/p/2771b0-overview) (local blockchain) and interact with it passing `signingBox` instead of a key pair.
+We deploy solidity contract `Hello.sol` to [TONOS SE](https://docs.ton.dev/86757ecb2/p/2771b0-overview) (local blockchain) and interact with it using `signingBox` instead of a key pair.

 Notice `dummySigningBox` class that implements the required interface.
 ```